Skip to content

 It produces the canonical object (method=heuristic-v1).

-Regression test corpus
+Regression + benchmark corpus

 Run the scorer regression tests: